efeelize/eng/kaiyan/work/office_daily/just_to_clarify.md

 > 3)Another more formal word is also "sections".So if you're looking at a report, the first section is probably going to be called "introduction".it's just the first part.
 And now if you're reading a book or whatever, and they usually have different lessons, "chapter one", "chapter two", "chapter three", these are all different sections.

 > 4)a heading is just a title, but often titles can be names for entire books, but headings can be names for sections.

+> 5) The header is the same thing, basically it's at the top of the slide.
+And we should actually probably talk about slides, and we didn't, we didn't talk about that yet.
+So in a presentation, you have a page on the screen, we call that a slides[幻灯片].so a presentation is made up of multiple slides.and those headers you can kind of think of them like titles.

 # 5.hand it in [phr.上交、提交] & put in [v.提交]
 > 1)so "to hand it in" means "to submit it", but it's a little bit more casual and friendly.You could also hand in your homework, or you could hand in a lost item to the police.